Skip to content

 This is commonly known as Freytag’s Pyramid.

 The story starts on the left side of the pyramid.
-The action and conflict climbs up to the peak (the climax).
-Then it’s down the right side with falling action and the resolution.
+The action and conflict climb up to the peak (the climax).
+Then, it’s down the right side with falling action and the resolution.

 The character needs to grow in some way.